Astraeus-Library/libhal-microsd/README.md

 ## About the libhal-device template

-The libhal-microsd repository is a template for creating device libraries in the libhal ecosystem.
+The libhal-sd repository is a template for creating device libraries in the libhal ecosystem.
 It provides a structured layout and a set of files to help you get started with creating your own device library.